 3. Use social media as a search tool

 If you follow many journalists or PR people on Twitter, you'll most likely have spotted their #journorequest or #prrequest hashtags.
 Searching via #journorequest is an excellent way to quickly detect whether any journalists are looking for news in your area.

 It might be that they're seeking a product to review, an interview with an expert or are conducting some research for a story.
 It's an effective and quick way to engage with the media community, proving you're a useful source of knowledge for them to tap into.
 In return, it's perfectly reasonable to request a mention (and in some cases, website link) in their piece.

 4. Be active on social media and share your best work

 It's become a well-known fact that journalists use social media to help fuel their stories, with news often breaking on Twitter before anywhere else.
 By keeping your own social media accounts up-to-date and consistently filled with engaging content alongside the best of your work, you've got a free platform from which to blow your own trumpet.

 If you've got a blog on your website, why not share opinion pieces, tweeted out with hashtags that are relevant to your industry?
 LinkedIn is another platform that's frequently used by journalists on the hunt for a story, so make sure you've got an active presence there.

 5. Send your creations out IRL

 Everyone likes receiving post, or 'snail mail' – even journalists.
-Although many of the top publications are inundated, both on email and via their postbox, bloggers and niche magazines are normally happy to receive samples of work.
+Although many of the top publications are inundated, both on email and via their postbox, bloggers and niche magazines usually are happy to receive samples of work.
 If you're a designer or artist, why not send out a beautifully presented creation to a list of your five favourite outlets?

-This is a great way to secure social media posts from magazines, and provides an example of your skills in action.
+This is a great way to secure social media posts from magazines and provides an example of your skills in action.
 Just remember to include some information about yourself, with a link to your website and social accounts.